nojhan/lp-gitcrux/README.md

 Hints are given in a visual way, helping the user to understand what commands will change.

-It targets users who are starting out with Git and struggle to rembemer the classical Git workflow.
+It targets users who are starting out with Git and struggle to remember the classical Git workflow.

 Example: